MichaelCurrin/code-cookbook/recipes/shell/ssh/control-panes.md

-# Control multiple panes at once over SSH 🍱
+# Control panes 🍱
-> How to use iTerm2 to SSH tunnel to multiple servers at once and then send commands to all panes
+> Use iTerm2 to SSH tunnel to multiple servers and then send keyword commands to all panes

 These scripts and instructions are for developers on macOS running iTerm2.
 They allow splitting the view into multiple planes for different servers.
-Using an iTerm2 feature, a command only needs to be entered once and the command can be send to all panes at once.
+Using an iTerm2 feature, a command only needs to be entered once and the command can be sent to all panes at once.

 A use-case is when one needs to view Apache logs across say Prod 9 servers at once when debugging a Production bug or incident.

 The start of each script can be customized easily for connecting to any list of host machines.

-The scripts are based on this tutorial: [SSH to Multiple Hosts in Split Panes Using iTerm2](https://medium.com/@maharajamandy/ssh-to-multiple-hosts-in-split-panes-using-iterm2-f2c3353fbea2).
+This guide is based on this tutorial: [SSH to Multiple Hosts in Split Panes Using iTerm2](https://medium.com/@maharajamandy/ssh-to-multiple-hosts-in-split-panes-using-iterm2-f2c3353fbea2).

 ## Installation :wrench: